I live up in Maine (the “Fah North,” as they say on the radio), and the people here, grown-ups and kids alike, are giddy about the prospect of snow.

 The textbook hard plastic starter sled (it can also double as a pull sled, but your child needs to be old enough to sit up straight on their own while on the move).

-Tons of fun and very well built.
-Kids like that it’s more “cushiony,” and it’s also really well-built, so it’s durable enough to last you through the years.
+Kids like that this one is more “cushiony,” and it’s also really well-built, so it’s durable enough to last you through the years.

 Toddlers can snowshoe, y’all — it’s true!
 They love it!